Stuff, as in a lot of stuff going on. But while I’m dealing with stuff, check out some interesting blog posts and other links in the DOC and beyond~

 #######

 I found the "Diabetes Man Cave," a new and most excellent D blog at the start of last weekend & via the twitter.
 Self described as "a virtual spot to talk about issues that men with diabetes face," I found the DMC to be straight from the heart, honest an incredibly eye opening.
-Give it a read and be sure to follow The DMC on twitter @DiabetesManCave
+Give it a read and be sure to follow The DMC on twitter @DiabetesManCave.

 The subject matter is frustrating and incredibly important - give it a read and a listen by clicking, HERE.